 - Drink green tea.
 Catechins in green tea provide potent anti-inflammatory and antioxidant benefits that support prostate and sexual health.

 - Limit alcohol.
 You may think having a drink or two improves your sexual performance, but it actually hinders it.
 If you are looking for erectile dysfunction remedies, alcohol is not one of them.
-Read more on alcohol and erectile dysfunction

 - Limit or avoid caffeine.
 Coffee, chocolate, energy drinks, and other sources of caffeine can irritate the prostate and affect sexual function.
-More on coffee and sexual health

 - Drink pure water.
 Staying hydrated with pure water is essential for optimal blood circulation, which can help prevent erectile dysfunction.

 - Maintain a healthy weight.
 Being overweight or obese can be detrimental to erectile function.
-Read more on weight loss and sexual health/erectile dysfunction

 - Keep exercising.
 Regular physical activity improves overall health, energy level, and self-esteem, all of which can be positive influences on sexual function.